Nerten/albumpicker/README.md

 A command-line tool for randomly selecting and copying FLAC albums while optimizing cover art.

+## Introduction

+I planned to write this utility with the help of artificial intelligence, as part of the “vibe coding” trend.
+But things didn't go as I expected, so I had to write it myself in one evening.

+I have a collection of audio CDs that I digitized and keep on the server.
+All the tags are written using MusicBrainz Picard, the covers are embedded, and they are saved in album.jpg or album.png files.
+Everything is nicely organized in directories like `/path/to/music/AlbumArtist/Year - AlbumName/TrackNumber - TrackName.flac`.

+Recently, I got an iPod Video 80gb with RockBox on board and realized that it's not a good idea to just copy the library to it.
+First of all, along with the tracks there are logs and cue files after digitization, scanned printing, which are useless on a portable player.
+Secondly, even the covers are of a large size, which the player cannot load into memory to display.
+Thirdly, and probably the most important thing is that a large number of albums does not allow me to focus on listening to music, and choosing what to listen to, I just start to procrastinate.
+That's why the idea of this utility was born: copy 10 random albums from the collection, remove unnecessary embedded covers, which will save some space (they are not supported on RockBox anyway) and create a 240 by 240 pixel cover.jpg next to the tracks.

+I hope you will find this utility useful too.

 ## Features

 - Randomly select and copy FLAC albums from a source directory